 Week of Scientific and Technological Culture

-Among the various initiatives organized by state institutions to support creativity and innovation, there is theWeek of Scientific and Technological Culture, established in 1991 by the then MURST (Ministry of University and Scientific and Technological Research), in collaboration with the then Ministry of Education (today the Ministry of Education and the Ministry of University and Research) and the Ministry for Cultural and Environmental Heritage (today MIC).
+Among the various initiatives organized by state institutions to support creativity and innovation, there is theWeek of Scientific Culture, established in 1991 by the then MURST (Ministry of University and Scientific and Technological Research), in collaboration with the then Ministry of Education (today the Ministry of Education and Merit) and the Ministry for Cultural and Environmental Heritage (today MiC).

 The Week of Scientific and Technological Culture aims to spread a solid technical-scientific culture, stimulating the creation and launch of effective communication and exchange channels between the universe of civil society and the Research System (represented by universities, public and private research centres, museums, companies, associations, etc.).
 Among the objectives of the initiative, there is the promotion of a project aimed at creating a national system of permanent institutions (museums, centres and cities of science and technology, universities, academies, etc.) that provide citizens and in particular school-age young people updated and certified technical-scientific information.
 The subjects who take part in the “Weeks” organize specialized workshops targeting young people.

-In promoting the creativity and innovation capacity of young people it’s worth mentioning the consolidated partnership between the Italian Association dedicated to the development of knowledge, training and digital culture (AICA) and the Ministry of Education.
-In April 2020, AICA announced the renewal of the Memorandum of Understanding with the Ministry for the promotion and support of thedevelopment of the culture of digital innovation and the dissemination of digital skills.
-The agreement, valid for three years and signed for the first time in 1999, is aimed at students but also at teachers and non-teaching staff.
-It provides for the implementation of activities aimed at greater digital development in schools as well as at the development of students’ skills.
+In promoting the creativity and innovation capacity of young people, the consolidated partnership between the Italian Association dedicated to the development of knowledge, training and digital culture (AICA) and the Ministry of Education and Merit is surelyworth mentioning.
+Was signed for the first time in 1999, targeting students but also at teachers and non-teaching staff.
+It provides for the implementation of activities aimed at greater digital development in schools and the skills that students should develop.

 Facilitating access to culture through new technologies